 Many Friends will have seen recent media reports about the appointment of a consortium of architects and landscape architects to develop a 20-year Master Plan for the Australian National Botanic Gardens.
 There are many ideas on the table, including a new visitor centre, cafe, pathways and learning experiences for children.
 The scope of the Master Plan will also include a new seed bank and horticultural facilities designed to increase the horticultural, research and conservation capabilities of the ANBG.
 It is anticipated that the final Master Plan will be developed by June 2015.

-A daily limit of three hours free parking for Friends of the ANBG will be introduced on 1 January 2015.
+A daily limit of three hours free parking for Friends of the ANBG was introduced on 1 January 2015.

-Exemptions will apply to volunteers and to members of committees and special interest groups.
+Exemptions apply to volunteers and to members of committees and special interest groups.

 Find out more about about the issuing of passes (PDF, 290 kB)